Pixel-Wise Contrastive Distillation: Related Work

 \section{Related Work}

 \textbf{Pixel/region-level self-supervised learning} aims to learn competitive representations specialized for dense prediction tasks.
-Following the philosophy of contrasting pixel/region-level features from different augmented views, these methods develop various \textit{rules} to find the positive pairs.
+Following the philosophy of contrasting pixel/region-level features from different augmented views, these methods develop various rules to find the positive pairs.

-Intuitive methods \cite{vader,scrl,resim,pixpro,instance_loc} record the offsets and the scaling factors induced by geometric transformations (\eg, cropping, resizing, and flipping) to locate positive pairs of pixels/regions from different augmented views.
-In \cite{detcon,point_level_region_contrast}, each pixel of the original image is classified into some appropriate categories by a heuristic method or some unsupervised semantic segmentation methods.
+Intuitive methods \cite{vader,scrl,resim,pixpro,instance_loc,slot_con} record the offsets and the scaling factors induced by geometric transformations (\eg, cropping, resizing, and flipping) to locate the positive pairs of pixels/regions from different augmented views.
+In \cite{detcon,point_level_region_contrast}, all pixels or regions within the original image are classified into some appropriate categories by a heuristic way or some unsupervised semantic segmentation methods.
 Any two pixels or regions from the same category form a positive pair.
 SoCo \cite{soco} and ORL \cite{orl} utilize the selective search \cite{selective_search} to identify numerous regions containing a single object and perform region-level contrastive learning based on these regions.
 DenseCL \cite{densecl} and Self-EMD \cite{selfemd} pair the pixels of feature maps from different views according to some certain rules, \eg, minimizing the cosine distances between pixels or finding the matching set with minimum earth mover's distance \cite{emd}.

-Our PCD does not rely on sophisticated rules or preparations to pair pixels/regions.
-Instead, we \textit{directly} contrast the feature maps projected by the student and the teacher from the same view of image, decoupling the requirement for delicate augmentation policies from the design of pre-training framework. \\
+Our PCD does not rely on sophisticated rules or preparations to pair pixels or regions.
+Instead, we directly contrast the feature maps output by the student and the teacher from the \textit{same} view of an image, decoupling the requirement for delicate augmentation policies from the design of pre-training framework. \\